CrystalFerrai/ValheimMods/Sated/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.1.8

+* Modified patching method for compatibility with Azumatt's MagicEitrBase mod.

 1.1.7

 * Fixed an issue preventing food from providing Eitr.